 Exceptional lawn care isn’t at the top of my priorities list.

 Every summer, we receive a letter from the city telling us we have weeds that are too tall on our property.
-Generally somewhere obscure, like around the base of a tree by the road, or along the side of our garage.
+They are generally somewhere obscure, like around the base of a tree by the road, or along the side of our garage.
 At the bottom of this “friendly reminder” is a notice that we can cut them down ourselves or, after a few days, someone from the city will come and cut them for us.
 For a ridiculous charge.

 Every summer, we angrily stomp out to the yard, rip out the 10 or fewer weeds along our garage or trees, and glare at our neighbor’s perfectly manicured home and garden.
 We know she is the one that likely notified the city of our “weed problem” based on previous conversations.